matt9527-marist/MyObsidianNotes/Security Protocols-Algorithms/Secure Channel.md

 Start Secure Channel:
+1) Compute using SHA256 the send and receive subkeys for auth and encryption
+2) Swap() the send and receive keys if the party is opposite
+3) Initialize message send and receive counters to 0
+4) Package the state as S, and return it
 ```python
 # @params K key of the channel, 256 bits, R role specifying party
 # Return S the state of the secure channel